uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

 .. figure:: ../_static/images/hp_optmization_with_outputs.png
   :width: 70%

-  Figure 2 - execution flow of the HPOptimizationInstruction along with the information on data and reports generated at each step
+  Figure 2 - execution flow of the TrainMLModelInstruction along with the information on data and reports generated at each step

 For implementation detals, see :ref:`Hyperparameter Optimization Details`.